Tuesday Night Couple Dancing Classes

 Can I take more than one class?

 Yes!
-As long as you've made the trip, stay for one or two more classes.
-If you think you might get too tired for three classes, don't worry!
-We made the third class very low-impact—Nightclub Two-Step is one of the gentlest social dances.
+As long as you've made the trip, stay for one or two more classes that you think you might be qualified for.